grahamhz/pane-switcher/readme.md

 This post is all about a smart way to manage your popups in AngularJS.
 It can also be extended to make your monolithic controllers and HTML templates more manageable (sweet, sweet modularization).

 ## Why is this?
 Recently, I created an app for a client that wanted to mimic the behavior of their mobile apps.
 The idea was to "stack" the mobile page views side by side in order to use the increased screen size.
 Making sense?
 No?
-That's fine, it doesn't really matter.
+That's fine, it's not really relevant to this article.

 To fulfill these layout needs, I developed something I like to call the pane-switcher (which has become infamous here at Pixio; mainly because I won't shut up about it).
 The pane-switcher is essentially a system for compiling AngularJS directives when you need them and removing them from the page entirely when you're done with them.
 It's called the pane-switcher because I created for a reason unrelated to popups, but in the process of creating it I realized it could solve my popup problems.